classroom management tips

 Have you been scrolling through Pinterest in search of new and creative ways to boost your classroom management skills and enhance your classroom culture?
 Read these classroom management strategies to keep students engaged.
 Also, you can read more about our 7 core teaching strategies

 1. Get students’ attention quickly

 Classroom management starts with getting your students attention.
 Attention signals are a necessary management tool to regain and redirect your students’ attention.
 Many attention signals follow a call and response pattern where the teacher initiates the sequence and students react with a predetermined response.
-One of our class favorites is, teacher: “E.T.” … students: “Phone Home!”
+One of our class favorites is, teacher: “E.T.” .. students: “Phone Home!”

 To avoid overusing one attention signal, pick a handful of structured routines that you love, teach them to students, and then be sure to mix it up throughout the day!

 Transitions are routines that are used regularly as a way to smoothly shift students from one activity to another in an effort to save valuable instructional time.
 Learn how to use classroom transitions that go beyond “quick and quiet.”
-By using our efficient and effective transitions are THE most critical classroom procedures you can teach your students.
+Efficient and effective transitions are THE most critical classroom procedures you can teach your students.

 - Entering the classroom